 However, the Bolsheviks massacred him, his entire family and a number of servants for fear they would be rescued by advancing Imperialist forces, the Revolution not yet being clearly won.
 Such a rescue might have rallied more people to the anti-Revolution cause, which Lenin and his followers could not let happen.

 Such a decision may have made sense regarding the Tsar himself - and even been in some way defensible from the Revolutionaries' point of view - but the WHOLE FAMILY was brutally shot and/or bayoneted to death, including five beautiful children.
-However, THEY DID NOT CHOOSE TO BE THE CHILDREN OF THE TSAR and were TOTALLY INNOCENT VICTIMS of the Bolsheviks and later Stalin - and now Putin.
+They were of course hyper-privileged but THEY DID NOT CHOOSE TO BE THE CHILDREN OF THE TSAR and were TOTALLY INNOCENT VICTIMS of the Bolsheviks and later Stalin - as are now the people of Russia and Ukraine with Putin.

 REST IN PEACE DEAR CHILDREN.
 We never knew you but will also never forget you - or the horrible humans who murdered you.